-Hull identification number l Hull Serial Number (HIN) on a boat
+Hull identification number l Hull Serial Number (HIN)

 All pleasure craft made or imported into Canada must have a Hull Serial Number (HIN) affixed to it.
 No character of the HIN is to be less than 6 mm (¼”) in height and width.
 The HIN helps to find lost or stolen boats and boats that are subject to a recall.
 It's 12 digits long, beginning with the Manufacturer’s Identification Code (MIC).
 Example: ABC2AB41G203